 Charing Cross station has a food outlet, and some toilets which were down some stairs.
 I visited these in August 2021 and they are down some steps, and very clean.
 A person is cleaning the toilets, at all times, certainly during the day.
 There is also a disabled toilet on station level, although you need to ask a member of staff to access this.

 Cannon street rail station has a couple of accessible toliets which are open to anyone, and there is currently a staff person who manages the usage during covid time.
 These toilets are nice and clean.

 I visited Tottenham Court road today in July,, and the brand spanking new station with lifts to many levels does not have any toilets!
-The crossrail budget must have been too insufficient.
+The crossrail budget must have been too small.

 I remember some toilets at Kings Cross station, but it is such a vast concourse area, that it is difficult to recommend to anyone who struggles walking any distances.
 These toilets were in a shopping area, somewhere.

 Kings Cross is notoriously badly signposted, i could not even find where the buses were sited.
 There were hundreds of taxis available within easy walking distance, less so the buses.
 The train lines have huge distances between them, and I tend not to use this station.
-The other station I avoid is Bank, which is appalling.
+On another trip to the British Library, I di find Kings Cross station accessible.